 When you understand the sequence, the narrative changes.
 The response that felt disproportionate, the message you sent too fast, the conversation that went sideways — those become evidence of a nervous system doing its job with incomplete information, not evidence of who you are.

 That reframe is practically useful.
 Instead of self-blame after a bad moment, you start asking: was I regulated enough to be in that conversation?
-That is a correctable pattern.
-And once you can see the pattern, you stop being surprised by it — and start managing the sequence instead of cleaning up after it. 🌿
+That’s a correctable pattern.
+And once you can see it, you stop being surprised by it — and start managing the sequence instead of cleaning up after it.

 Download KeikoAI.